“Be who you want to be. Don’t let anyone else influence that.” -Jane Holiday

 Rylie told you that you were sick and that you needed help.

-Aaron told you that you were crazy, rebellious, and that you needed to come back home…get a real job so you can fit in with his narrative.
+Aaron told you that you were crazy, rebellious, and that you needed to come back home… get a real job so you can fit in with his narrative.

 You think of Joseph Campbell’s Art of Living book…Other people will want you to go on their adventure.

 The Call is too strong.
 You have to go, like Brad Pitt in Legends of the Fall.
 He had to seek the edge of the abyss.
-You think of Charles Hunan in City Z, where at the last legs of his retirement, he brought his boy with him on the last adventure of their lifetime and were both perhaps eaten by cannibals at the abyss of civilization.
+You think of Charles Hunan in City Z, where, at the last legs of his retirement, he brought his boy with him on the last adventure of their lifetime, and they were both perhaps eaten by cannibals at the abyss of civilization.
 A tribe that worshipped a fallen angel who has chosen the left hand path, where anything goes, where the rules are arbitrary, and given to the god at the top of the pyramid hierarchy.

 You wonder if this is the fate of your life as you walk the line—gambling with life whilst on the call instead of playing it safe in what you’ve always known for the past 30 years.
 You tell Aaron that you have been in LA for 30 years.
 You’re here to explore what’s outside the bubble.
 You tell Aaron that the Call to explore is way too strong.
 It’s bigger than you, bigger than him, bigger than any one person’s desire.